iarxm/bpad/index.md

 | Heart rate > expected zone + 10%               | Strain detection                     | Slow pace; micro-rest; monitor                    |
 | GPS/signal dropout > 10 min                    | Comms failure                        | Fall back to backup tracker; support team alerted |

+### Section Analysis

+1. The group itself will be a self contained safety team with all members having trained as RLSS Beach Lifeguards.

+1. Section 1 and 2 is within close range of land.
+    1. Major dangers include.
+        1. Wildlife: whales and orcas
+        1. Boating traffic entering killybegs
+    1. Easy group extraction to land by group self sufficiency.

-The route is within close range of land within the first 4 hours, ensuring easy extraction within the group.
-The route then proceeds out to open water for 2.5 hours.
-This is the most high risk zone and craft safety is required.
+1. The route then proceeds from St Johns Point into exposed open water for 2.5 hours.
+    1. This is the most high risk zone and craft safety is advised.

-A safety escort craft will be required for definite from 11:30 until 14:00.
+    1. With a 50km/hr ski the paddlers will be within 15m of a ski based at Bundoran Quay.

 - One option is for the whole duration of the paddle each member within the group to cycle through jet ski escort.
 - Another option is for each member to act as safety escort for the whole group on the SUP for the first 4 hours, then be joined by ski assist for 3 hours.
 The first four hours will be the safest window, before we chart into open water whilst fatigued.

-### TASKS

-- [ ] Consider specific breaks of 3m

-- [ ] Send timestamped updates of waypoint arrival to land station.

-- [ ] Contact coast guard the day before and send plan of locations / times.

-- [ ] Contact coast guard at beginning of paddle.